MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 Where `number` is the knowledge article number property.
 It should be marked as *retrieve* in Manage Schema screen during connection creation.

 Finish reviewing your result type updates and hit **Submit**.
-Give it a minute or two pick up the changes.
+Give it a minute or two pickup the changes.
 Your search results should now redirect to the desired URLs.

 ### 4. Issues with *Only people with access to this data source* permission